milenamarkovich/Wingman/README.md

 2. Open the folder via IDE (i.e.: VS Code)
 3. Make sure to pull any changes via the Source Control git extension of your IDE
 4. In order to run our app we'll be using Expo Go - since the app will be cross-platform it should be able to function on any mobile OS
-: In order to demo the app via Expo Go, follow these steps:
+  In order to demo the app via Expo Go, follow these steps:
-  a.
-Install the Expo Go app
+  * Install the Expo Go app
-  b.
-Log-in or create an account
+  * Log-in or create an account
-  c.
-Open a new terminal in your project folder (either in IDE or using Command Prompt/Powershell)
+  * Open a new terminal in your project folder (either in IDE or using Command Prompt/Powershell)
-  d.
-Follow the steps outlined here: https://reactnative.dev/docs/environment-setup : run
+  * Follow the steps outlined here: https://reactnative.dev/docs/environment-setup run
      ```
      npx create-app-expo Wingman-App
      ```
-  : Note: make sure you have Javascript dependencies and npm modules installed prior to running this (otherwise you'll get errors)
+  Note: make sure you have Javascript dependencies and npm modules installed prior to running this (otherwise you'll get errors)
      If you're not already in the project folder, change directories: `cd Wingman-App` Finally, start your project using
      ```